 Also, go somewhere historically significant and learn something you didn’t know before.
 Look for things the locals do.
 Spend some unplanned time in nature.
 Walk around a popular neighborhood and people-watch in the neighborhood coffee shop.
 Go on a walking tour of haunted houses or take a historical bus tour of a downtown area.

 7. Meet people.
 Just because you are traveling by yourself does not mean you are alone.
 Talk to people, whether it’s the server at a restaurant, the person sitting next to you at an event or attraction, or your cab driver—pick their brains for things to do.

 8. Start small.
 My first solo trip was four days in Chicago.
-I don’t recommend trying to fill a week-long vacation by yourself for your first time.
+I don’t recommend filling a week-long vacation by yourself for the first time.
 For me, it would have been too daunting.
 But if you feel up for that, go for it!

 9. Have fun.
 I find that being able to roll with the punches is a critically important survival skill.
 When you are traveling, this is especially true.
 It’s probably gonna rain on one of the days you planned to be at the beach or the zoo.
-So, just go shopping or to a museum instead.
-My ability to be flexible is directly connected to my being able to just have fun and enjoy my situation.
+So, go shopping or to a museum instead.
+My ability to be flexible is directly connected to my having fun and enjoying my situation.

-You will also like 10 Tips for Packing When You Need to Travel Light, 5 Reasons to Love Being Single, Want to Travel Internationally?
-5 Tips to Do It Like a Pro, 7 Ways to Get the Most Out of Now, To My Single Friends, and 5 Things You Need to Quit Right Now.
+You will also like 10 Tips for Packing When You Need to Travel Light, 5 Reasons to Love Being Single, 7 Ways to Get the Most Out of Now, To My Single Friends, and 5 Things You Need to Quit Right Now.